Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes: Results

-Overcomplete sparse codes were constructed using the method described in \cite{loxley2} and summarized in the Appendix.
-This method relies on the two-dimensional Gabor function, originally used to model simple-cell receptive field profiles in the primary visual cortex \citep{hubel,jones,daugman1,daugman2}.
-The Gabor function parameters are chosen by drawing samples from a tractable multivariate probability distribution that well-approximates natural image statistics \citep{loxley1}.
-A sparse code is given by the hidden-layer activities of an autoencoder with an input/output that comprises the same image patch, and connection weights given by 2D Gabor functions adapted to natural image statistics.
-The encoding requires solving a linear least-squares problem, while decoding is a simple matrix-vector multiplication.
-The size of the sparse code depends on the number of Gabor functions used to generate the code.
-To generate a $\times 64$ overcomplete sparse code, the number of Gabor functions required is $64\times a^2$ for an image patch of $a^2$ pixels.
-For reasons that will become apparent, we would like to choose $a$ to maximize the number of image patches available in a $2844\times 2844$ image, whilst ensuring the size of a $\times 64$ overcomplete sparse code is larger than this number; i.e., $64\times a^2>\lfloor 2844/a\rfloor^2$.
+The size of a sparse code depends on the number of Gabor functions in the overcomplete basis used to reconstruct an image input.
+To generate a $\times 64$ overcomplete sparse code, the number of Gabor functions required is $64\times a^2$ for an input image patch of $a^2$ pixels.
+In order to manage the storage capacity of our network we enforce the inequality $m>n$; where $m$ is the size of an overcomplete sparse code, and $n$ is the number of images (i.e., the number of cost-to-goes stored in the network).
+For this reason, we choose $a$ to maximize the number of image patches available in a $2844\times 2844$ image, whilst ensuring the size of a $\times 64$ overcomplete sparse code is larger than this number; i.e., $64\times a^2>\lfloor 2844/a\rfloor^2$.
 The unique solution to this problem is $a=19$, leading to 22201 image patches of 361 pixels each.

-A more traditional method of pixel decorrelation (whitening) was used to construct complete codes: where the representation has the same number of pixels as the image patch it was derived from.
-This method was carried out by setting the mean pixel values (taken over all image patches) to zero, and diagonalizing the corresponding covariance matrix.
+A more traditional method of pixel decorrelation (whitening) is used to construct complete codes: where $p=m=d$.
+This method is carried out by setting the mean pixel values (taken over all image patches) to zero, and diagonalizing the corresponding covariance matrix.
 This method does not generalize to overcomplete codes.
+The second stage of the neural network in Figure \ref{nn} is then applied to approximate the cost-to-go.